Thephelpster/CI_PP2_RPSLS/README.md

 ![contact-form](./assets/readme-images/contact-form.png)

 404 Page
-the last page is the custom 404 error page that will display if the user imputs the wrong address into the browser window.
+The last page is the custom 404 error page that will display if the user inputs the wrong address into the browser window.

 ![404-page](./assets/readme-images/404-page.png)

 ## Future Features
 * A score limit and leaderboard
-* A time delay for the Ai choice to make it feel more like your playing against a real person
+* A time delay for the AI choice to make it feel more like your playing against a real person

 # Validation
 I put my website through the following validation tools: